Kenyon's identities for the height function and compactified free field in the dimer model: Introduction

 \end{enumerate} Thus, generalizing~\cite[Lemma~7.3]{CLR1} to multiply connected domains requires to determine the distribution of the discrete component $c$ additionally to the GFF component $\phi$.
 In the case of a doubly connected domain such generalization was very recently obtained in~\cite{ChelkakDeiman} using properties of the Weierstrass $\wp$-function.
 This, in particular, allowed the authors of~\cite{ChelkakDeiman} to study the dimer model on a cylinder with Temperleyan conditions of different `colors' on two boundaries, in which case the Dirac Green's kernel $f^{[\pm,\pm]}$ is \emph{not} conformally covariant (see Section~\ref{subsec:Cylinder with black and white boundaries}).

-The goal of this note is to generalize this approach further: from simply and doubly connected setups to arbitrary multiply connected domains and bordered Riemann surfaces.
-Namely, we show that the algebraic structure of Kenyon's identities~\eqref{eq:KenIdent_continuous} allows one to identify the form of the joint distribution of dimer height gaps between boundary components and thus provide a strong supporting evidence for~\cite[Conjecture~24.1]{gorin2021lectures}.
+The goal of this work is to generalize this approach further: from simply and doubly connected setups to arbitrary multiply connected domains further to bordered Riemann surfaces.
+In particular, we show that the algebraic structure of Kenyon's identities~\eqref{eq:KenIdent_continuous} allows one to identify the form of the joint distribution of dimer height gaps between boundary components and thus provide a strong supporting evidence for~\cite[Conjecture~24.1]{gorin2021lectures}.